matrix-org/matrix-spec-proposals/proposals/3015-room-personal-name.md

 # Unstable prefix

-Clients should use `org.matrix.msc3015.room_name_personal` type instead of proposed, while this MSC has not been included in a spec release.
+Clients should use `org.matrix.msc3015.room_name_personal` for room account data key instead of proposed, while this MSC has not been included in a spec release.